-Throughout the year, you will have the opportunity to explore a performing arts industry-related discipline, such as acting, devising, physical theatre and production roles, through practical workshops and activities.
-These workshops and activities will allow you to experiment with different techniques for producing a performing arts event, either as a performer or as part of the production team.
+Over Term 1 of Year 10, students will participate in a range of practical workshops that introduce them to a range of theatre practitioners, acting and performing skill, theatre styles and exploration of scripted drama.
+Throughout the year, they will have the opportunity to explore a performing arts industry-related discipline, such as acting, devising, physical theatre and production roles, through practical workshops and activities.
+These workshops and activities will allow them to experiment with different techniques for producing a performing arts event, either as a performer or as part of the production team.

-Throughout Year 10, you will:
+Throughout Year 10, students will: